NewZsh/Notes-for-Learning-Theory/notes.md

       remark: usually called 'training set', but must be 'training sequence', because the same sample may appear more than one time, and some training algorithms is order-sensitive.
-And for simplification, in the following, I do not distinguish the distribution over training set or only over the instances.
+And for simplification, in the following, I do not distinguish the distribution over the training set or over the instances.

 **The learner's output**: hypothesis (or classifier, regressor) <img src=http://latex.codecogs.com/gif.latex?h:\mathcal{X}\rightarrow\mathcal{Y}>.